tuanminh25/Kuzu-Interactive/README.md

 - **Kuzu DB Integration** – Query and interact with Kuzu DB.
 - **React Frontend** – Modern UI for seamless data representation.
 - **Real-time Updates** – Dynamic data visualization.
+- **Kuzu WebAssembly Version** – This project delves into the asynchronous implementation of KuzuDB in WebAssembly, optimizing performance and enhancing browser-based database interactions.

 ## Installation